 A Hero workout or CrossFit Hero WODs are named after soldiers and first-responders that have died whilst fighting for their country.
 "Military, law enforcement, and first responder communities were among the earliest proponents of CrossFit.
 Their intensity matched with the fitness CrossFit provides is a match made in heaven," CrossFit.

 Here are 3 of the best-known Hero WODs

 Hero WOD number 1: Murph

-Murph, previously known as 'Body Armour' for those who don't know, is a hero CrossFit WOD that honors fallen Navy Seal Lieutenant Michael Murphy.
-'Murph' has quickly become a staple workout for Memorial Day, to honor Lt.
+Murph, previously known as 'Body Armour' for those who don't know, is a hero CrossFit WOD that honours fallen Navy Seal Lieutenant Michael Murphy.
+'Murph' has quickly become a staple workout for Memorial Day, to honour Lt.
 Murphy and every fallen veteran.

 In a 10-20kg weighted vest:

 Command Sgt.
 Maj.
 Martin "Gunny" Barreras died on May 13, 2014, of wounds he sustained during an attack on his unit on May 6, 2014.
 Barreras joined the Marine Corps in 1983 and the Army Rangers in 1988.
 He used CrossFit training to improve his fitness and the fitness of his unit.
 Murph and Griff were among his favourite workouts.